carlesfelix/tauri-with-react/README.md

 ## Requirements

 Tauri depends on technologies like Rust.
-You must follow to their documentation before to have a ready environment to work with it.
+You must follow [their documentation](https://tauri.app/) before to have a ready environment to work with it.

 ## Recommended IDE Setup